ibm-cloud-docs/vpc/delete-vpc.md

 | ---------------- | ----------------------------------------- | --------------------------- | ------ | ---------------------------------------------- | ----------------------------------- |
 | Network interface | --- | Subnets, floating IP, security groups | No | Yes | Yes |
 {: caption="Table 4.
 Information for deleting instances" caption-side="top"}

+### Load Balancer
+{: #deleting-lb}

+No prerequisites are required for deleting a load balancer.
+When the load balancer is deleted, all listeners, pools, and pool members that are part of the load balancer are deleted automatically.

+Deleting a load balancer can take up to 30 minutes.
+The delete request immediately changes the provisioning status of the load balancer to `deleting`.
+However, the load balancer is not deleted until it disappears from the list query.
+{: important}

+### VPN
+{: #deleting-vpn}

+No prerequisites are required for deleting a VPN gateway.
+When the VPN gateway is deleted, its associated connections are also deleted automatically.
+IKE and IPSec policies are not deleted when a VPN gateway is deleted.

+Deleting a VPN gateway can take up to 30 minutes.
+The delete request immediately changes the provisioning status of the VPN gateway to `deleting`.
+However, the VPN gateway is not deleted until it disappears from the list query.
+{: important}

 ### Floating IP
 {: #deleting-floating-ip}